Business Skills

 If you train in DRA, you’ll be able to-

-An untrained person may escalate even a simple hazardous situation to a serious one just because they panicked or doesn’t know what to do.
+An untrained person may escalate even a simple hazardous situation to a serious one just because they panicked or don’t know what to do.

 When you have the appropriate training needed to instantly analyse and react to risks and hazards in any situation, you’ll feel confident making decisions that ensure your and your team’s safety.